wechuli/python-deepdive/Part 2/Section 04 - Iterables and Iterators/notes.md

 - then is starts calling

 If you implement both the Sequence and Iterabble protocol in an object Python prefers to use the Iterator first.

+#### Lazy Evaluation

+This is often used in class properties:
+- properties of classes may not always be populated when the object is created
+- value of a property only becomes known when the property is requested - deferred

+We do not have to calculate the next item in an iterable until it is actually requested.

+Using that lazy evaluation technique means that we can actually have infinite iterables.
+Since items are not computed until they are requested, we can have an infinite number of items in the collection.
+Don't try to use a for loop over such an iterable.

+### Python Built-In Iterables and Iterators

+Python provides many functions that return iterables or iterators.

+Additionally, the iterators perform lazy evaluation

+You should always be aware of whether you are dealing with an iterable or an iterator.
+- If an object is an iterable (but not an iterator), you can iterate over it many times
+- If an object is an iterator, you can iterate over it only once

+- **range(10)** - iterable
+- **zip(l1,l2)** - iterator
+- **enumerate(l1)** - iterator
+- **open('cars.csv')** - iterator
+- **dictionary.keys()** - iterable
+- **dictionary.values()** - iterable
+- **dictionary.items()**